nuxt/vite/README.md

 ### `Can't find loader handling '.vue' files`

-While we added a workaround to mitigate this, vite recommands explicitly defining extensions for non javascript assets.
+While we added a workaround to mitigate this, vite recommends explicitly defining extensions for non javascript assets.

 ```diff
 - import MyComponent from '~/components/MyComponent'